 Hospitalizations

-This indicates the number of hospitalizations per thousand days of patient care.
-There is typically a correlation between having fewer hospitalizations and the overall quality of care.
+This tells you the number of times residents are hospitalized per 1,000 days of patient care.
+There is generally a correlation between staying out of the hospital and the quality of long-term care.

 Short-term Care: Rehospitalizations